JasonGross/JasonGross.github.io/index.md

 I'm building [Theorem](https://theoremlabs.com/) to work on the oversight problem in massively scaling up software deployment.

 Previously, I developed [Fiat Cryptography](https://github.com/mit-plv/fiat-crypto) which [enables tens of trillions of secure connections to the internet every day](https://andres.systems/fiat-crypto-adoption.html) (the big prime numbers behind the https lock icon).
-Over the course of the project, I reported [the plurality of all-time bugs in the proof-assistant Rocq]({{ "/media/coq-bug-reports-by-year.svg" | relative_url }}) and joined the [dev team](https://rocq-prover.org/rocq-team/core) to help solve them.
+Over the course of the project, I reported the [plurality of all-time bugs]({{ "/media/coq-bug-reports-by-year.svg" | relative_url }}) in the [proof-assistant Rocq](https://rocq-prover.org/) and joined the [dev team](https://rocq-prover.org/rocq-team/core) to help fix them.
-I've found that [proof assistants are systematically slow](https://youtu.be/m-iGCCuHBvY) when you apply them to real world problems, and got [my](https://www.youtube.com/watch?v=K0_zr2UC_YE) [PhD](https://jasongross.github.io/papers/2021-JGross-PhD-EECS-Feb2021.pdf) for making them a bit faster.
+[Proof assistants are systematically slow](https://youtu.be/m-iGCCuHBvY) when you apply them to real world problems, and I got [my](https://www.youtube.com/watch?v=K0_zr2UC_YE) [PhD](https://jasongross.github.io/papers/2021-JGross-PhD-EECS-Feb2021.pdf) for making them a bit faster.

 I live in the Bay Area, and I like to [sail](https://www.cal-sailing.org/).
 Reach out if you want to chat, or do water sports!